Bengee07/Module-2.14/lesson.md

 In AWS, you create an account structure with AWS Organizations or AWS Control Tower, which provides separation and assists in allocation of your costs and usage.
 You can also use resource tagging to apply business and organization information to your usage and cost.
 Use AWS Cost Explorer for visibility into your cost and usage, or create customized dashboards and analytics with Amazon Athena and Amazon QuickSight.
 Controlling your cost and usage is done by notifications through AWS Budgets, and controls using AWS Identity and Access Management (IAM), and Service Quotas.

-**Q: How do you monitor usage and cost?**

-Establish policies and procedures to monitor and appropriately allocate your costs.
-This allows you to measure and improve the cost efficiency of this workload.

-Best Practices:

-- Configure detailed information sources: Configure the AWS Cost and Usage Report, and Cost Explorer hourly granularity, to provide detailed cost and usage information.
-Configure your workload to have log entries for every delivered business outcome.
-- Identify cost attribution categories: Identify organization categories that could be used to allocate cost within your organization.
-- Establish organization metrics: Establish the organization metrics that are required for this workload.
-Example metrics of a workload are customer reports produced or web pages served to customers.
-- Configure billing and cost management tools: Configure AWS Cost Explorer and AWS Budgets inline with your organization policies.
-- Add organization information to cost and usage: Define a tagging schema based on organization, and workload attributes, and cost allocation categories.
-Implement tagging across all resources.
-Use Cost Categories to group costs and usage according to organization attributes.
-- Allocate costs based on workload metrics: Allocate the workload's costs by metrics or business outcomes to measure workload cost efficiency.
-Implement a process to analyze the AWS Cost and Usage Report with Amazon Athena, which can provide insight and charge back capability.

 ### Cost-effective resources